 The sebaceous gland is a lipid-producing gland in the skin that serves several important roles including maintenance of the skin barrier and delivery of antioxidants like Vitamin E to the skin surface.
 However, dysfunction of the sebaceous gland can lead to diseases such as acne.
 My research is focused on understanding the biology of the sebocyte, which are the cells that compose the sebaceous gland.
 My laboratory work focuses on understanding the cellular pathways that drive how nutritional components alter sebocyte and sebaceous gland behavior.

 A second facet of my research is to apply bioengineering concepts for dermatology research.
 Here, my focus centers on transdermal drug delivery.
 The skin is our largest organ.
 Yet, it is protected by a barrier known as the stratum corneum .
 My research focuses on creative solutions to bypass this barrier in a safe manner to allow for the delivery of agents in hopes of more effectively delivering medicines and nutrients that promote skin beauty and health.

-Assistant Professor of Clinical Dermatology
+Associate Professor of Clinical Dermatology

 Medical, Surgical, and Cosmetic Dermatology; Acne and Sebaceous Gland Disease, Medical Devices

 UC Berkeley, B.S.
 Bioengineering, High Honors (Magna Cum Laude)

 UC Berkeley-UC San Francisco Graduate Program, M.S.
 Bioengineering

 California College of Ayurveda, A.H.E.
 (Ayurvedic Health Educator) and C.A.T.
 (Clinical Ayurvedic Theory)